Pablo Larrazábal keeps top spot at Leopard Creek

 Those high temperatures convinced the tour to allow players to wear shorts in tournament play for the first time.

+“I hung in there and we will see, it will be a fun Sunday afternoon,” said Larrazábal, who won the last of his four European Tour titles four years ago.
+“If I shoot in the 60s these guys are going to have to put some run on me tomorrow.”

-Charl Schwartzel is making a solid return after an eight-month injury layoff, with a 70 putting him 4 under and in a tie for sixth.
+Former Masters champion Charl Schwartzel is making a solid return after an eight-month injury layoff because of a wrist problem.
+A 70 put him 4 under and in a tie for sixth at the tournament he’s won a record four times.

+Zander Lombard (69) and Marcus Armitage (71) are a shot ahead of Schwartzel’s group in fourth.

 More AP golf: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports